Informational + commercial

 Is beef tallow good for keratosis pilaris on arms?

-It can be a reasonable fit on upper arms when the area feels dry after showering or rougher in cold weather.
+It can be a reasonable fit on upper arms when the area feels dry after showering, rougher in cold weather, or scratchy under sleeves.
 Whipped textures usually work better than heavy balm if you need to cover a larger arm area consistently.

 Should I use beef tallow instead of a KP lotion?